 Panola College has partnered with VanEd to provide a unique education program for students wishing to become a licensed Texas real estate salesperson.
 The program is based around VanEd's successful online licensing coursework, with the addition of supplemental classroom tutoring sessions hosted twice a week at Panola College.
 All of VanEd's Texas online real estate courses meet the current TREC Standards and are ARELLO approved.
 The classes will be offered every two weeks.

 Earnest Spencer has been in the real estate profession since 1984 and currently holds a Texas Real Estate Broker's license.
 In addition, he is licensed as a Texas Residential Mortgage Loan Officer (RMLO) first acquired in 2004 and actively originates Conventional, FHA and VA loans.
-He earned bachelor and master degrees in Science from Texas A&M University and has done post graduate work in Education and Business at Angelo State University and McNeese State University.
-Mr. Spencer has been a professor at Lamar State College, and currently as a professor at Panola College.
+He earned his Bachelor and Master degrees in Science from Texas A&M University and has done post graduate work in Education and Business at Angelo State University and McNeese State University.
+Mr. Spencer has been a professor at Lamar State College, and currently is a professor at Panola College.
 He is certified by the Texas Real Estate Commission to teach all Pre-License courses.

 For Real Estate questions please call Earnest Spencer 972-809-0875.

 For Registration Information call 903-693-2067

 VanEd currently offers courses towards obtaining a Texas Real Estate Salesperson license.
 Texas real estate license law requires an applicant for a real estate license to be at least 18 years of age, a citizen of the United States (or a lawfully admitted alien) and a legal resident of Texas.
 VanEd will accept any student who is at least 17 years old.

 For cost and course details visit the VanEd/Panola College site.
 You may also register online with the following link:

 Course Number: RELE 1002 [ Principles of Real Estate I TREC 121]